Volunteer Positions & Descriptions

 ASSISTANT TO CLERK OF COURSE

+Also see Clerk of Course.
 Helps keep the order at the Clerk of Course, helps line -up swimmers in the correct heat and lane for each event and walks each heat from the Clerk of Course to the starting blocks.
+Swimmers should have swim grids on their arms/legs to assist in keeping order.

 STARTER